mrmikehoyt/Team-Profile-Generator/README.md

 #
 7. Launch the command prompt or if you have gitbash installed launch gitbash
 #
-7. Run node server.js
+7. Run node app.js
 #
-8. Open your web browser and go to localhost:3000
+8. Follow the prompts in the command prompt or gitbash
+#
+## Note: If you get stuck watch the animated image